giacomorebonato/fastify-prerender-plugin/README.md

 ## Requirements

-1. install Chrome in a postinstall script `"postinstall": "pnpm dlx @puppeteer/browsers install chrome@stable"`
-2. this plugin works best when Fastify serves the HTML page for the SPA
+This plugin works best when Fastify serves the HTML page for the SPA.

 ## Example